MohanadOdema/EnergyShield/Documentation/README.md

 ### _(iii) Starting a Docker Container_

 First, make sure you have successfully built an EnergyShield Docker image.
-See section _(ii)_ above.
+See [Section 2 _(ii)_](#ii-installing-energyshieldbuilding-the-docker-image) above.

 Then to start the EnergyShield Docker container, execute the following in a Bash shell on the host (from `$ES_PATH`):